ThyChristiansen/gallery/README.md

 * Display all of the images on the screen.
     - To display pictures, I use .map() to loop though the galleryItems array then append display all of them from GalleryList`file.

+* Use new child component to store the individual gallery
+    - I create a file named `GalleryItem.js`.
+Then I also will connect them by import and export.

+* Swap the image with the description on click.
+    - To do this, I will use Conditional Rendering.